Regional Center Families

 IHSS is not the same as Respite!

-In-Home Supportive Services (IHSS) is a personal care service that provides bathing, cooking, house cleaning, and other care to ensure that low income seniors and individuals with disabilities can receive support to avoid out-of-home placement.
-Regional Center funding is considered to be “payer of last resort” so they will ask individuals and families to acces IHSS as a “generic resource.”
+In-Home Supportive Services (IHSS) is a personal care service that provides bathing, cooking, house cleaning, and other care to ensure that low-income seniors and individuals with disabilities can receive support to avoid out-of-home placement.
+Regional Center funding is considered to be “payer of last resort” so they will ask individuals and families to access IHSS as a “generic resource.”

 If a family receives IHSS and they still have respite needs (which can be the case especially in families where the parent is the IHSS provider), respite can be authorized by the regional center and should be discussed during the planning team meeting.